 The fence is a “leaky” barrier, with several gates around the perimeter, and a wire gauge that mice can get through.
 There is no fence along the waterfront, protecting the amenity values for beach users.

 The Cape Sanctuary was always intended to be a model for sustainability, with human habitation, farming, forestry & tourism activities coexisting with endangered species.
 This meant accepting that being totally vermin free was impractical, so the Cape aggressively controls predators and pests inside the wire without ever expecting to completely eradicate them using current technology.

-Through the tireless work of volunteers and staff approximately 500 acres of sand dunes have been returned to their natural state.
-Invasive weed species that prevent the natural cycle of sand movement have been removed, and with native species planted in their place.
+Through the tireless work of volunteers and staff, approximately 500 acres of sand dunes have been returned to their natural state.
+Invasive weed species that prevent the natural cycle of the sand movement have been removed and with native species planted in their place.